 Where to learn

-While we wait for the results of the trademarking lawsuits it is a bit confusing where you can learn how to lead Circling, but currently there are at least two schools that publicly hosts trainings.
+While we wait for the results of the trademarking lawsuits it is a bit confusing where you can learn how to lead Circling.
+But there are a few places out there who says that you can learn it with them.